windsurfer99/ST_StreamLabs-Water-Flow/README.md

 ### Device Handler User Interface
 The following paragraphs describe the user interface elements.
 #### Home/Away
 This icon provides a graphical representation of the StreamLabs Home/Away status.
-The Home/Away status defines
+The Home/Away status defines different algorithms within the Water Meter to determine if there is a leak.
+This icon is also a button; pressing it will toggle the StreamLabs status.
+Note that if
 #### Pause
 #### Refresh
 #### Usage Today